stateofca/opencred/README.md

 ```

 Ensure that there is a workflow configuration in `combined.example.yaml` for a
-load test relying party with `clientId: load-test` matching the configuration
+load test client with `clientId: load-test` matching the configuration
 for that client.
 Load testing requires on this configuration remaining congruent
 with hardcoded fixtures and credentials in the load tests.